 The CDC has issued a health alert to doctors across the country over an unprecedented outbreak of carbapenem-resistant Pseudomonas aeruginosa (CRPA), a bacteria that is resistant to certain antibiotics and can cause serious infections in humans.

 Testing conducted by the CDC identified the presence of CRPA in opened bottles of EzriCare eye drops.
 At this time, the CDC recommends that clinicians and patients immediately stop using EzriCare Artificial Tears until the epidemiological investigation and laboratory analyses are complete.

-So far, there have been 68 reports of adverse events — including eye infections, permanent loss of vision, surgical removal of the eyes, and death — across 16 states, according to the U.S. Food & Drug Administration (FDA).
+So far, there have been 81 reports of adverse events across 18 states — including eye infections, permanent loss of vision, and surgical removal of the eyes — and 4 deaths, according to the CDC.